tonyskidmore/terraform-azurerm-vmss/README.md

 Azure Virtual Machine Scale Set Terraform module.
-It is a single resource module, with opinionated defaults that form the starting point for the creation of an [Azure virtual machine scale set agent][scale-agents] pool in Azure DevOps.
+It is a single resource module, with opinionated defaults that forms the starting point for the creation of an [Azure virtual machine scale set agent][scale-agents] pool in Azure DevOps.

+This module is used by the [terraform-azurerm-vmss-devops-agent](https://registry.terraform.io/modules/tonyskidmore/vmss-devops-agent/azurerm/latest) to create the Azure VMSS side of a self-hosted Azure DevOps Scale Set agent pool.

 <!-- BEGIN_TF_DOCS -->